jasvinderahuja/Data_Analysis_Projects/ML_LR_EXCEL_Tips_Prediction/README.md

 M2 = IF($C2=M$1,1,0)
 N2 = IFS(D2="Lunch",0,D2="Dinner",1)
 ```
- - another concern was whether to get a zscore for total_bill and size. $$Z = (X - μ) / σ $$ Doing this did not improve the model (not shown) and complicated the analysis in excel for this task.
+ - another concern was whether to get a z-score for total_bill and size. $$Z = (X - μ) / σ $$ Doing this did not improve the model (not shown) and complicated the analysis in excel for this task.
 Therefore, I went without scaling the values. _Please share if anyone has strong contrary opinions on this aspect._
  - Glimpse of encoded values
 ![Encoded values](EncodedValues.png)